Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 *We had grown so accustomed to the sporadic background noise of our counter that when it ticked up to what was, by any human standard, merely a healthy background, we both became quite fretful and uncertain.*

-*Our trepidation was not without good reason, it must be said---the difference between a perfectly safe exposure and rapid but unpleasant death could just be whatever it is that you're standing behind at the moment.
+*Our trepidation was not without good reason, it must be said - the difference between a perfectly safe exposure and rapid but unpleasant death could just be whatever it is that you're standing behind at the moment.
 From that moment on, we moved carefully.
 We tested the water, kept some clean in a bottle to wash any fallout from our persons if we should be contaminated, paused every few hundred meters to probe the air, the soil and the plants for contaminants.*

 *And we found them, oh yes. isotope concentrations in the soil, all from Uranium's decay chain.
 Signs of heavy metal poisoning in the local wildlife, including one unfortunate predator that must have had a vast concentration in its equivalent to a liver, concentrated into it by its food chain.*

-*It was lying, dying, by the side of the first sign of civilisation we had seen---a road.*
+*It was lying, dying, by the side of the first sign of civilisation we had seen - a road.*

 ---

 **Folctha Colony, Cimbrean, the Far Reaches**

 Adrian Saunders turned out to be huge.
 It HAD to be Saunders, even though Jen had been perfectly convinced he was dead.
 Even without knowing the first name, there were no other Australians with engineering experience and military training on the abductee list.
-The guy wasn't tall---in fact, Powell had a good couple of inches on him---but he made up for it by plainly having the kind of physique that strongman competitors and bodybuilders beat themselves up in pursuing.
+The guy wasn't tall - in fact, Powell had a good couple of inches on him - but he made up for it by plainly having the kind of physique that strongman competitors and bodybuilders beat themselves up in pursuing.
 It looked like working muscle, too, rather than pure steroidal bulk.

 He let the man stew for a few minutes as he sorted out some paperwork, including a quick re-read of Saunders' file.
 When he judged that his prisoner was about on the verge of starting to fidget, he looked up and gave him his well-practiced "I really don't have time to deal with this shit so you'd damn well better impress me" look.